 Where that’s not the case, as a pre-requisite for registration, we run a 3-part Prisons Awareness Course for faith communities to join.
 Find out more about our course and register your interest here.

 CAN A FAITH COMMUNITY REALLY MAKE A positive difference?

 Absolutely, research has shown that communities of faith can play a significant role in helping people who leave prison resettle upon release and help people to leave criminal behaviour in the past.
 On the other hand, it has also been shown that a negative experience in a faith community can contribute to reoffending behaviour.

 Is The Welcome Directory a multi faith charity?

+We work with the multi faith prison chaplaincy teams across the country and work in the same way that HMPPS does regarding faith.
 Working together across faith traditions in a prison context can be a great source of strength.
 Meeting and working together to help resettle people leaving prison in our diverse multi cultural and multi faith Britain is an important value for the charity.

 © Copyright The Welcome Directory